After 8 years of secret development Selmer reveal to us their ‘best saxophone ever designed’.

 - Use of rollers within the key mechanism for greater fluidity

 The global aesthetics of the Supreme has been reconsidered.
 It evokes the fluidity of play through sleek lines and roundness through the softening of angles.
-The black lacquer is visually stunning while the gold lacquer mechanism offers a nice contrast.
+The 'Antiqued lacquer' continues the tradition of this stylish finish as one of Selmer's options in the modern era.

 All keyguards (low B and Bb, side F#, Eb, C and the pant guard) have been redesigned in harmony with the instrument.